Best Overall Yoga Mat

 Somewhat slippery when dry

 a mat it's actually a great value.
 Finally, it's really well made and durable.
-We've completed over a dozen classes on this mat and it still looks and works great.
+We've now used this mat around once a week for over a year, and even after 60 plus classes it still looks and works great.
 If you practice in a heated room this innovative hybrid mat is the best option out there, and our Top Pick for Hot Yoga classes.

 Top Pick for Comfort